miermontoto/packages/README.md

 ## Development

-This is a pnpm workspace monorepo.
-To work on packages:
+this is a pnpm workspace monorepo. to work on packages:

 ```bash
 # install dependencies